 One detective thought the basement looked too clean.
 He looked carefully and found a large screw in one of the posts.
-When he turned it, the cement floor rose slowly to the ceiling, revealing steps that led to a 75-foot concrete room.
-All that was in it was a few beer cans.
+When he turned it, the cement floor rose slowly to the ceiling, revealing steps that led to a concrete room.
+But they only found a few beer cans in the room.

-But on the rest of the property, police found an arsenal of weapons, a car with bullet holes in it and stolen money.
+On the rest of the property, though, police found an arsenal of weapons, a car with bullet holes in it and stolen money.

-Informants told police Walsh was taken to a dungeon and clubbed on the head.
-His body was put in a barrel filled with concrete and dumped into the ocean.
 His girlfriend talked too freely about what happened to Walsh, they said.
-She too was taken to the underground vault.
-Her feet were put in a tub of wet cement and she was dumped in the ocean.
+Rettich’s men took her to the underground vault, killed her and put her feet in a tub of wet cement.
+Then they dumped her into the ocean.
 Putting a whole body in wet cement was just too heavy.

 Carl Rettich built his crime empire with help from corrupt public officials.
-It was later discovered that Rettich and his gang paid off Warwick police for three years.
-An investigation uncovered the bribes.
-Eleven police officers were dismissed.
+Prosecutors later discovered that Rettich and his gang had paid off Warwick police for three years.
+An investigation uncovered the bribes, and 11 police officers left the force.

 This story was updated in 2021.